Amplitudes in persistence theory: Introduction

-In our work, we take a different perspective: we focus on classes of invariants that capture a certain notion of ``size'' or ``measure'' of persistence, and on ways of associating distances with such invariants.
-Specifically, given an abelian category $\A$, we are interested in studying real-valued maps $\alpha \colon \ob \A\to [0,\infty]$ that mimic the properties that we would expect a ``size'' function to satisfy.
-Namely, we would like the map to be monotone with respect to subobjects and quotients, and to be additive with respect to short exact sequences.
-However, the latter condition is too restrictive when $\A$ is a category of persistence modules.
-Indeed, as we show in \cref{S:additive_amp}, any such invariant can be realised by integrating the Hilbert function, thus forgetting all the information carried by the structure morphisms.
+In our work, we take a different perspective: we focus on classes of invariants that capture a certain notion of ``size'' or ``measure'' of persistence and on ways of associating distances with such invariants.
+Specifically, given an abelian category $\A$, we are interested in studying real-valued maps $\alpha \colon \ob \A\to [0,\infty]$ that mimic the properties that we would expect a size function to satisfy.
+Namely, we would like the map to be monotone with respect to subobjects and quotients, and to be subadditive with respect to short exact sequences (see Section \ref{S:amplitudes}).
+We call such functions \textit{amplitudes}.
+One central property of amplitudes is that one may associate to each such measure of ``size'' an associated path-distance, which roughly measures the cost of transforming one object into another in terms of the amplitude.
+Compared to the general cost functions of \cite{BSS18}, the arising path distances have the technical advantage that one only needs to consider spans, instead of general paths to compute the distance.
+It turns out that a similar observation in a complementary setting was already made in the framework of noise system in \cite{SC+19,oliver}.
+In fact, as we demonstrate in \cref{S:amplitudes}, the theories of amplitudes and noise systems and their associated metrics are essentially equivalent (see specifically \cref{prop:equ_of_cat,cor_commutative diagram}).

-This provides the motivation for introducing what we call an ``amplitude'': this is a real-valued map that is monotone and subadditive.
-As it is apparent from the wealth of examples that we provide in \cref{S:Amplitude}, this framework is very rich.
-There are several interesting examples of amplitudes in TDA, including some tropical coordinates \cite{K19_Tropical}, persistent magnitude \cite{GH21}, $p$-norms \cite{skraba_turner}, shift along a cone \cite{SC+19}, and support amplitude (\cref{E:support amplitude}).
-We give a summary of some examples of amplitudes from TDA in \cref{tab:examples amplitude}.
-Thus, an amplitude is a ``size'' or ``measure'' of persistence, and we show that this way of thinking about invariants gives a perspective that is very powerful.

-In \cref{S:distances}, we study different ways to associate distances with an amplitude.
-In particular, we show that many different distances studied in the literature can be expressed as distances arising from amplitudes.
-For instance, the interleaving distance \cite{Lesnick2015}, the $L^p$-distance from \cite{HOST,LW}, and the metrics from \cite{BSS18} are all either alternatively given by path-metrics of amplitudes or equivalent to distances obtained from amplitudes.